Svenska folkskolans vänner

-Svenska folkskolans vänner r.f. (abbreviated SFV) is a Finnish association aiming to support the schooling of the Swedish-speaking minority in Finland.
+Svenska folkskolans vänner r.f. (abbreviated SFV) is a Finland-Swedish association aiming to support the schooling of the Swedish-speaking minority in Finland.
+It is considered one among the most important institutions in Svenskfinland.

 Since the introduction of compulsory education in Finland in 1921, the association's main task has been to promote education, culture and free learning in Swedish in Finland.
 Each year, SFV also awards prizes, scholarships and medals, as well as grants in the sectors of education, culture and libraries, and liberal education.
 The association also maintains Swedish folk high schools and vocational training within the framework of Axxell Utbildning Ab.

 History

 The association was founded in 1882 by Vilhelm Grefberg, a physician.
 In the 1880s, Finland's language policy became more Finnish-centered.
 This led to the founding of SFV in order to guard the interests of the Swedish-speaking minority.
 This manifested itself in the founding of Swedish-speaking schools throughout the country (until 1917 part of the Russian Empire).
 The association published magazines, organised events and raised funds as well as tried to show the Russian authorities that they did not want to lose their mother tongue and go to Finnish-speaking schools or become Russian-speakers.
 The first secretary of the association was Axel Lille.

 According to its mission, SFV's activity consists of three main things: